-This is once again related to Adorno's description of symptoms of illness evinced by exiles.
-The protagonists are Thābit Husayn and his son Hassān, who is being treated in Moscow for a severe head injury sustained in Baghdad.
-The other characters are the translator Yahyā Salīm, who came to Russia in search of a new life and a new profession, Ṣāliḥ Jamīl, who went abroad to study, and remained there for twenty years, and ʿAlwān Shākir, who is trying to finish his PhD on the Qarāmita sect.
-The theme of exile vs. the homeland is prominent in this novel, and the differences between the two are emphasized by minor characters that challenge the protagonists, their standpoints and the reasons that prevent them from returning home.
-Differences between the place of exile and the homeland will be examined by comparing the climate of the new place with that of Iraq, and family relations, including gender issues that relate to the climate, in both places, as perceived by the characters.
-The stories that constitute the novel are told through dialogues, monologues, and as a series of stories told by the father to his injured son in order to revive his memory.
-All of these stories will be used, each in the relevant section: gender issues and family relations will be discussed in the context of the climate; the injured son and his healing process will be discussed in the context of memories and rehabilitation of the image of the homeland; the personal political persecution of the father will be discussed in the realm of the ecological dimension and the temporary (or continuous) stay in exile, highlighting Farmān’s unique and original use of the climate to express the exilic experience of himself and of his generation, i.e. the individual and the collective.
-This will be done using the approaches of Hamdan, Lukács and Adorno, which will help to highlight fragments of everyday life in Moscow, alongside memories from the past in Iraq, and show how they occasionally clash, and merge in others, to build a new understanding of the way exile is perceived.
+This is once again related to Adorno’s description of symptoms of illness suffered by exiles.
+The protagonists are Thābit Husayn and his son Hassān, who is being treated in Moscow for a severe head injury he sustained in Baghdad.
+The other characters include a translator, Yahyā Salīm, who went to Russia in search of a new life and career, Ṣāliḥ Jamīl, who initially went to Russia to study and remained there for twenty years, and ʿAlwān Shākir, who is trying to complete his Ph.D. on the Qarāmita sect.
+The theme of exile versus the homeland features heavily in this novel, and the differences between the two are emphasized by minor characters who challenge the protagonists, their standpoints, and the obstacles preventing them from returning home.
+Differences between the place of exile and the homeland will be examined by comparing the climate of the host country with that of Iraq.
+Family relations (including gender issues that relate to the climate in both places) as perceived by the characters will also be examined.
+The stories that constitute the novel are relayed through dialogues, monologues, and as a series of stories told by the father to his injured son in an attempt to revive his memory.
+All of these stories will be included in the analysis, each in the relevant section.
+Namely, gender issues and family relations will be discussed in the context of the climate; the injured son and his recovery will be discussed from the perspective of memories and rehabilitation of the image of the homeland, while the political persecution of the father will be discussed in the dimension of the ecological question and the temporary (or continuous) stay in exile, highlighting Farmān’s unique and original use of the climate to express the exilic experience of himself and of his generation (i.e., the individual and the collective).
+This will be conducted using the approaches of Hamdan, Lukács, and Adorno, which will help to highlight fragments of everyday life in Moscow.
+This paper also draws on memories from the past in Iraq, showing how they sometimes clash, but at other times merge to construct a new understanding of exile.

 The Ecological: The climate as a feature of longing

-As explained by Hamdan, art mirrors human beings, their spirit and surroundings.
-Exploring the ecological surroundings of the characters may teach us about them more than is apparent in the text's “external layers”.
-The climate in Moscow is frequently associated with cold and winter, while the climate of Baghdad is mostly associated with the desert, dryness, and heat.
-The contrast between the two serves to reflect longing: the Iraqi characters in the novel long for the Iraqi sun, although some of them chose to live in Russia.
+As explained by Hamdan, art mirrors human beings, their spirit, and their surroundings.
+Exploring the ecological surroundings of the characters may help us to penetrate the text's “external layers” and consequently better understand the characters’ underlying complexities.
+Moscow’s climate is frequently associated with cold and winter, while Baghdad's is mostly associated with the desert, dryness, and heat.
+The contrast between the two gives rise to longing: the Iraqi characters in the novel long for the Iraqi sun, although some of them chose to live in Russia.